DECEMBER LUMINARIA NIGHT

 Each event is held outdoors in a big tent at the National Historic Site in Ganado, Arizona.

-Artists must enter their work for the auction, September 9 - Sepember 12, 8 AM to 4 PM.
-Only authentically handmade Native American art objects will be accepted in the auction and at the vendor tables.
+Artists must enter their work for each auction during the week of the event, Monday through Thursday, 8 AM to 4 PM.
+Only authentically handmade Native American art objects will be accepted in each auction and at the vendor tables.

 At the Hubbell workshop you will learn the role Churro sheep play in Navajo culture and meet the Hubbell Trading Post NHS Navajo Churro sheep.
 Hands-on learning will include, dyeing, spinning, and weaving.